 In the last few years, with increases in GNSS and GPS performance and ever dropping equipment cost factors, an L1 only RTK system can now be created today for under a thousand dollars.
 In many ways such a system can provide performance alongside more costly “survey grade” solutions still costing 10x or more.
 In the hobbyist market such systems are being deployed for a few hundred dollars per rover.
 While L1/L2 equipment remains more costly than L1 only, all rovers are becoming increasingly inexpensive and will continue to do so.

 SNIP is available in a range of product models to support different network needs.
 All SNIP versions allow unlimited simultaneous end user connections (NTRIP Clients), basic client account management, basic stream decoding and monitoring tools, and data logging.
 All the common NTRIP formats and connection modes are supported, and then some.
 The primary difference in models involves how many simultaneous data stream connections you can have at the same time, ranging from three to hundreds.
 A “Lite” copy is available at no cost for networks with only a few data streams.
 If you are planning to set up a local low cost L1-only reference network; you will find the “Lite” version of SNIP ideally suited to your needs.
 For smaller private and commercial networks, the Basic model is best, while the Pro model supports those operating larger networks as a commercial business.
-Additional data stream connections can be easily added.
+Additional data stream connections can be easily added at any time.

 You can read about SNIP in technical detail on the support site here.